Target China by F. William Engdahl

 The reality is that China faces a situation today that it has never faced.
 On top of a three-decade long hurtle into wealth and prominence on the world stage, China now faces the wrath of the established territory holders.
 Arguably there may only be one but it uses all the nations as arms to get what it wants, which is everything.

 Fair enough.
 The discussion around China is an opportunity that cannot be missed for it will be in seeing and understanding this example that the world can be shaken awake and save itself from the Ravenous Beast.
 Additionally, the idea of a ‘counter-pole’ to totalitarian power rocking the world today is an intriguing one.

 Engdahl concludes Target China by asking an important question: “What then shall we do?” as Tolstoy expressed it.
 He then pursues some thinking on the matter, including a look at what brought down the first Roman Empire.
 He highlights the Achilles Heels of China, the EU and the US, for after all, the west does have an Achilles Heel, and Engdahl knows what it is.
 Get this book!

-Posted by Veterans Today on 10:47 am, With 0 Reads, Filed under Book Reviews, Life.
+Posted by GPD on June 27, 2014, With 0 Reads, Filed under Book Reviews, Life.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.